Donator-ai/Development-Lab/README.md

 ## Current Work

-The following projects are currently underway:
+The following is a high level list of projects that are currently underway.
+Members of the Development Lab can access the team's detailed Activity List.

 | Project  | Description |
 | ------------- | ------------- |